riganti/dotvvm-docs/Pages/concepts/control-development/markup-controls-with-code.md

 The second property is `DisplayPhoneNumber` property which will show or hide the _Phone_ field.

-The properties in a DotVVM control cannot be simple C# properties with default getter and setter.
-Such properties could only contain values, but they couldn't store [data-binding expressions](~/pages/concepts/data-binding/overview).

-To make the data-binding work, you have to expose those properties as `DotvvmProperty` objects which contains metadata about the property and which can store binding expressions.
-It is similar to [dependency properties](https://docs.microsoft.com/en-us/dotnet/desktop/wpf/advanced/dependency-properties-overview?view=netframeworkdesktop-4.8) known from Windows Presentation Foundation.
+The properties in a DotVVM control cannot be simple C# properties with default getter and setter - in order to support [data-binding expressions](~/pages/concepts/data-binding/overview), they need to be exposed as `DotvvmProperty` objects which contain metadata about the property and can store binding expressions.

 [DotVVM for Visual Studio](https://www.dotvvm.com/products/visual-studio-extensions) adds an easy-to-use code snippet, which makes declaration of these properties simple.